Mar 9 2020

 Custom Site Lists

-Private Marketplace (PMP)
+Private Marketplace

 A private marketplace (PMP) provides access to prepackaged deals where publishers and providers bundle high-quality ad inventory.
 Typically, these deals come at a higher CPM and ensure that the best ad placements on a website go to the highest bidder.
-Although less cost efficient, this is the best way to get your brand in front of qualified traffic in highly visible areas of the site.
+Though less cost-efficient, PMPs are one of the best ways to get your brand in front of qualified traffic in highly visible placements.
+For example, within Basis, users have access to an Inventory Directory.
+There, users can select deals or negotiate directly with providers.
+The PMP will show all details on price, volume, device types, and supported ad formats.

 Retargeting